Energy Management Program

 Nazareth College has been aggressive in its energy management, including these green initiatives:

 - Energy-efficient motors, lights, and replaced boilers, and chillers are used on campus.

 - Variable-speed motor drives are used to slow the motors to match the speed needed for the load, saving energy at the slower speeds.

 - Computerized energy management systems lower/raise temperatures and turn air-moving equipment on and off based on the occupancy of designated spaces.

 - Campus lighting has been converted to LED in the Gym, Theater, sidewalks, parking lots, roadways and other campus locations.

 - Low-flow toilets, sinks, and shower faucets dispense fewer gallons of water.

 - Campus residence halls and some academic buildings have low occupancy during the month of December, allowing lower temperature settings and reduced energy.

-- We recycle.
+- We recycle single stream #1-7 all items can be mixed together.
 One ton of paper made from recycled scrap saves 4,100 kilowatt hours of energy; recycling one ton of glass saves the energy equivalent of 10 gallons of oil.

 - Insulation, windows, and doors were upgraded to reduce the need for energy.